<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>If the standard king size bed doesn’t quite suit your needs, there are other common variations that may.</p>

-<p><strong>California King: </strong>The California king bed has become a fairly popular bed size and it’s great for taller people since it’s four inches longer than a standard king.
+<li><strong>California King: </strong>The California king bed has become a fairly popular bed size and it’s great for taller people since it’s four inches longer than a standard king.
 It measures 84 inches long and 72 inches wide.
-While it’s longer, you’ll note it’s four inches narrower than a standard king.</p>
+While it’s longer, you’ll note it’s four inches narrower than a standard king.</li>

-<p><strong>Split King: </strong>Measuring 76 inches wide, king mattresses have the dimensions of two twin XL mattresses placed side-by-side.
+<li><strong>Split King: </strong>Measuring 76 inches wide, a king mattress is equivalent to two twin XL mattresses placed side by side.
 A split king mattress is two twin XL mattresses set together in a bed frame, so they’re divided down the middle to work with split-king adjustable bed frames and allow for customization between couples.
-Each half of a split king measures 38 inches wide and 80 inches long.</p>
+Each half of a split king measures 38 inches wide and 80 inches long.</li>

 <p>A queen size bed is one size smaller than a king bed, and one size bigger than a full bed—otherwise known as a double bed.
 Measuring 60 inches wide and 80 inches long, a queen size bed is 16 inches narrower than a standard king size mattress.</p>

-<p>Queen size mattresses fit comfortably in most bedrooms and its size works well for both single sleepers and couples.
+<p>The <a href="https://vayasleep.com/blog/queen-size-mattress-dimensions/">Queen size mattress</a> fits comfortably in most bedrooms, and its size works well for both single sleepers and couples.
 Due to its versatility, the queen is one of the best mattress sizes for adults and couples.
 And it’s slightly more popular than the king because it works in more bedrooms and fits within most budgets.</p>

-<h3>Pros of Queen Mattresses</h3>
+<h3><strong>Pros of Queen Mattresses</strong></h3>

-<h3>Cons of Queen Mattresses</h3>
+<h3><strong>Cons of Queen Mattresses</strong></h3>

 <p>There are other variations of queen size beds that offer slightly different size options.
 These non-standard sizes are not as common, so you usually have to purchase them from specialty manufacturers and bedding brands.</p>